cleitonsouza01/trade/docs/operation_container.md

 to be accumulated on the Portfolio.

 The OperationContainer behavior can be changed via plugins.
-The trade module provides plugins for daytrade identification and option exercises.
+The trade module provides plugins for daytrade identification and option exercises, among other things.

 ## Commissions